'Immoral, but not illegal': metal warehousing games in the spotlight

 What's not clear is whether the report and the public airing of concerns about the deals by the Senate subcommittee may exert pressure on the Commodity Futures Trading Commission and other regulators.

-Under new owners, the LME has tried to introduce sweeping new warehousing rules, but has faced legal challenges from Rusal Plc (0486.HK).
-Aluminum producers benefit from the high premiums, particularly when LME prices were below the cost of production.
+Under new owners, the LME has tried to introduce sweeping new warehousing rules, but has faced legal challenges from Rusal Plc.
+Aluminium producers benefit from the high premiums, particularly when LME prices were below the cost of production.

 (Reporting by Josephine Mason; Editing by Bernard Orr)